jharwell/sierra/docs/src/trial.rst

             - ``parallel``
             - ``--cask mactex``
+            - ``pssh``

    ..
-IMPORTANT:: SIERRA will not work if these packages (or their equivalent)
+IMPORTANT:: SIERRA will not work correctly in all cases if these packages
-                  are not installed!
-It may start, it might even not crash immediately depending on what you are using it to do, but it won't work correctly.
+                  (or their equivalent) are not installed!
+It may start, it might even not crash immediately depending on what you are using it to do.

 #.
 From the SIERRA repo root, install SIERRA locally::